SeaSharpe/Design/ThreatModel.md

   **Description:**     SQL Database may be spoofed by an attacker and this may lead to data being written to the attacker's target instead of SQL Database.
 Consider using a standard authentication mechanism to identify the destination data store.

   **Justification:**   SQL Database will be authenticated using mutual SSL Authentication.
-So long as its private key stay private, they will be authentic.
+So long as its private key stays private, they will be authentic.
   -------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------